alexkunold/Quantum-von-Neumann/README.md

-This is are Python 3 files of a quantum algorithm in Qiskit that calculates the time evolution of de density matrix governed to von Neumann equation.
+This is are Python 3 files of a quantum algorithm in Qiskit that calculate the time evolution of de density matrix governed to von Neumann equation.

 ### Quantum circuit